 - There is nothing wrong with digging in with clean hands to mix seasonings into ground beef, but do not overdo it.
 The heat from your hands and the friction of mixing can break down those bits of fat that you want to preserve for a juicy result.
 Overworking ground beef can turn it into flavorless mush.

-- My recipe picks include ground beef recipes that are a bit more unusual than the standard hamburger casseroles, but you will still find many old standbys.
+- Our recipe picks include ground beef recipes that are a bit more unusual than the standard hamburger casseroles, but you will still find many old standbys.
 You can substitute ground veal, lamb, pork, chicken, turkey or sausage in most of the recipes for a different flavor.

 - Since poultry has a milder flavor, when substituting ground poultry for ground beef, add slightly more seasoning than the recipe calls for.
 Because of the difference in texture, you may also need to decrease any added liquid by one to two tablespoons when using ground poultry.